HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 the results online in the Lancet.
 In a 2008 paper, they reported

 no protective effect after a mean follow-up of about 2.5 years.
+Using longer follow-up data, the researchers examined the incidence of

 colorectal cancers in some 860 patients who had been randomized to take 600 mg of aspirin or placebo daily.
 After roughly